Mewriick/Blazor.GoogleMap/README.md

 Blazor Web Assembly is still in preview for ASP.NET Core 3.0 and its' API(s) are still changing a lot.
 So Blazor.GoogleMap.Client project is removed for now.

 ## IMPORTANT!
-This is just a preview version of the component but ready to use in PROD at your own risj.
+This is just a preview version of the component but ready to use in PROD at your own risk.
 In future new features will be added.
 Feel free to send PR(s).

 # Instalation